A group photo of Audubon staff.

 View articles written by Margaret

-Margaret Fowle is a senior conservation biologist with Audubon Vermont's Priority Bird and Working Lands Initiatives.
+Margaret Fowle is a conservation biologist and Program Manager with Audubon Vermont's Priority Bird and Working Lands Initiatives.
 Prior to coming to Audubon in 2009, Margaret coordinated Peregrine Falcon and Bald Eagle recovery efforts in Vermont.
 Margaret also works with private landowners to promote management activities that enhance grassland, shrubland, and farmland habitats for priority bird species.
 Margaret obtained her Master's degree in wildlife biology from the University of Vermont, where she studied the population of Double-crested Cormorants on Lake Champlain.
-She lives in Huntington with her husband Breck and two daughters Ada and Frances.
-They enjoy hiking, skiing, biking, and gardening.
+She lives in Huntington with her husband Breck, daughters Ada and Frances, and many animals.
+They enjoy hiking, skiing, biking, horseback riding and gardening.

 Kim Guertin